 Dangers & Annoyances

-The security situation in Burundi is very unstable and low-level violence continues throughout much of the country.
-Most Western governments advise against all but essential travel to most of the country, including Bujumbura, and all travel to certain parts of the northwest and northeast.
+The security situation in Burundi is unstable and low-level violence continues throughout much of the country.
+Most foreign governments advise against all but essential travel to most of the country, including Bujumbura, and all travel to certain parts of the northwest and northeast.

 If you do visit the country, the following precautions should apply: